 '''

 AT+RMAAD (To clear any paired devices)

 AT+ROLE=1 (To set it as master)

-AT+CMODE=0 (To connect the module to the

-specified Bluetooth address and this

-Bluetooth address can be specified by the
+AT+CMODE=0 (To connect the module to the specified Bluetooth address and this Bluetooth address can be specified by the binding command)

-binding command)

-AT+BIND=xxxx,xx,xxxxxx (Note the commas instead)
+AT+BIND=xxxx,xx,xxxxxx (Note the commas instead of colons given by the slave module.

+AT+UART=38400,0,0 (To fix the baud rate at 38400)

 '''

-'''

-of colons given by the slave module.

-5 AT+UART=38400,0,0 (To fix the baud rate at

-'''

-- 38400) - 6) Code your own or upload this code to the master exoarm. - 7) Here's a debugging tool if things are not working as planned. github master rotate will use the master device to send messages to the slave device to rotate the arm from 0 to 125° and backwards.
+- 6) Code your own or upload this code to the master exoarm. - 7) Here's a debugging tool if things are not working as planned. github master rotate will use the master device to send messages to the slave device to rotate the arm from 0 to 125° and backwards. - Once done and you want to set the master device back to a slave device, use the commands listed in #3.